tsmx/express-jwt-validator/README.md

 If set to true, the rejection response will contain a JSON body with one property `error` indicating the client that the token has expired.
 This can be useful to allow the client to check that the token must be refreshed.

-If set to false, an expired token will be rejected withput any response body.
+If set to false, an expired token will be rejected without any response body.

 Example: